 Early History of the Beaermen family

 This web page shows only a small excerpt of our Beaermen research.
 Another 193 words (14 lines of text) covering the years 1506, 1633, 1635, 1632, 1590, 1572, 1675, 1627, 1631, 1633, 1634, 1635, 1660 and 1660 are included under the topic Early Beaermen History in all our PDF Extended History products and printed products wherever possible.

 Beaermen Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Beaermen has appeared include Bowerman, Bowreman, Bureman, Bourman, Burman and others.

 Early Notables of the Beaermen family (pre 1700)

 Another 77 words (6 lines of text) are included under the topic Early Beaermen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beaermen family to Ireland

 Some of the Beaermen family moved to Ireland, but this topic is not covered in this excerpt.

 Another 36 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beaermen family to the New World and Oceana
+Migration of the Beaermen family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Beaermen arrived in North America very early: Henry Bowerman who settled in Boston Massachusetts in 1804; John Bowerman arrived in San Francisco in 1850.